Mathi21/named-entity-recognition/readme.md

 # Introduction

-This projects helps to identify and classify the named entities present in the given sentence.
+This projects helps to identify and classify the named entities present in the given sentence using CRF algorithm.

 example: ViratKohli is great cricketer from India <br><br> The above sentence contains two entities: <br>